IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/bridge.md

 }
 ```

-So the in memory repository may look like:
+So the in-memory repository will be:

 ```java
 public final class InMemRepository implements PropertyRepository {